nigelhorne/App-Test-Generator/README.md

 The configuration file,
-for each set of tests to be produced, is a file containng a schema that can be read by [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction).
+for each set of tests to be produced, is a file containing a schema that can be read by [Config::Abstraction](https://metacpan.org/pod/Config%3A%3AAbstraction).

 ## SCHEMA